Exterior Algebra Notes #2: the Inner Product

 This is then extended linearly if either argument is a sum of multivectors.
-I find this expression pretty confusing.
-It turns out to be right, but it takes a while to see why.
+This expression is pretty confusing.
+It turns out to be natural, but it takes a while to see why.

 The left side of this is the inner product of two -vectors (each are the wedge product of factors together); the right side is the determinant of a matrix.
 For instance:

 If we label the basis -vectors using multi-indices , where no two contain the same set of elements up to permutation, then this amounts to saying that basis multivectors are orthonormal:1

 And then extending this linearly to all elements of .2 This gives an orthonormal basis on , and the first thing we’ll do is define the ‘-lengths’ of multivectors, in the same way that we compute the length of a vector :

 This is called the Gram determinant of the ‘Gramian’ matrix formed by the vectors of .
 It’s non-zero if the vectors are linearly independent, which clearly corresponds to the wedge product not being in the first place.